markFT39/Deep-Learning-from-Scratch-series/README.md

   - Extending to CNNs/RNNs and GPU acceleration

 - **From Book 4** *(in progress)*:
-  - Understanding the foundation of reinforcement learning: agent, environment, reward, and policy
+  - Understanding the RL framework: agent, environment, reward, policy
-  - Implementing bandit problems, MDPs, and dynamic programming methods
+  - Implementing bandit problems, MDPs, and Q-learning / DQN agents
-  - Applying Monte Carlo and TD learning algorithms for value estimation
-  - Building **Q-learning** and **Deep Q-Network (DQN)** agents from scratch
-  - Exploring **policy gradient** and **Actor-Critic** methods
+  - Exploring Monte Carlo, TD, and policy gradient methods
-  - Investigating advanced RL concepts and real-world applications beyond DQN

 ---